Nisha-A-K/Nisha-A-K/README.md

-Hello! 👋
+# Hello! 👋 I'm Nisha,

+## Proficient in Excel, Power BI, SQL, Python, and machine learning

-I'm Nisha, a dedicated data analyst with a passion for transforming complex datasets into actionable insights.
-Proficient in Excel, Power BI, SQL, Python, and machine learning, I thrive on leveraging data to drive strategic decisions and optimize business performance.
+#### A dedicated data analyst with a passion for transforming complex datasets into actionable insights and thriving on leveraging data to drive strategic decisions and optimize business performance.

 ## About Me